ClaudineHandali/power-outages-project/README.md

 Motivated by these observations, we conducted a hypothesis test to determine whether the difference in mean outage duration between cold and warm climates is statistically significant.

+---
 # Assessment of Missingness
-We investigated whether missing outage durations are associated with differences in the distributions of other variables: CLIMATE.CATEGORY, CAUSE.CATEGORY, and MONTH.
+We investigated whether missing outage durations are associated with differences in the distributions of other variables: 'CLIMATE.CATEGORY', 'CAUSE.CATEGORY', and 'MONTH'.
 The tests were conducted using Total Variation Distance (TVD) and permutation testing to assess whether the distributions differ significantly between records with and without missing durations.

 ## 1. CLIMATE.CATEGORY vs Missingness
 **Null Hypothesis (H₀)**: Climate category distribution is the same for missing and non-missing outage durations.